Dynamic self-loops in networks of passive and active binary elements: Role of the race condition rules

 \subsection{Arbitrarily-coupled hysterons}

-Here, we focus on hysterons with random asymmetric couplings.
+Here, we examine different race condition rules for hysterons with random asymmetric interactions.
 First, in the case where all unstable hysterons flip simultaneously (rule $2$), we find that all self-loop sizes are allowed starting from $L=2$ (Fig. \ref{fig:arbitrary_differentRules}-h).
-In contrast, all race conditions rules which involve flipping elements one by one (rules $0$, $1$, and $1'$) lead to self-loops whose sizes are always even, starting from $4$ (Figs. \ref{fig:arbitrary_differentRules}-e to g).
-This is expected given all the hysterons involved in a self-loop must first snap and then unsnap, leading to the parity observed.
+In contrast, all race conditions rules which involve flipping elements one by one (rules $0$, $1$, and $1'$) lead to self-loops whose sizes are always even, starting from $L=4$ (Figs. \ref{fig:arbitrary_differentRules}-e to g).
+This parity is expected given all the hysterons involved in a self-loop must first flip and then unflip to revisit a state.

-Let us show that self-loops of size $L=2$ are forbidden when hysterons flip one-by-one, because they correspond to loops involving a single hysterons with negative span.
+Let us first show that self-loops of size $L=2$ are forbidden when hysterons flip one-by-one, because they correspond to loops involving a single hysterons with negative span.
 Let us consider that state $S$ is unstable at a given value of the drive $H$ because hysteron $i$ is unstable, e.g. $H > H_i^{+}(S)$ (without loss of generality).
 The system enters a self-loop of size $2$ if hysteron $i$ remains unstable after the snap, i.e. $H < H_i^{-}(S)$, which yields: